kylekizirian/blog/content/pages/about.md

 Slug: ../about
 Authors: Kyle Kizirian

-<p> My name is Kyle Kizirian, I am a full-time research engineer at Georgia
+<p> My name is Kyle Kizirian, I'm a full-time research engineer at Georgia
 Tech Research Institute.
 I have a B.S.
 Computer Engineering (Highest Honors) from Georgia Tech and an M.S.
 Electrical and Computer Engineering from Georgia Tech.
 My interests are in computer architecture, software engineering, and